 10 Traits of an Unreliable Startup

-From a focus on quick exits to copy-cat business models, weak unit economics, and lack of transparency with investors – these are all warning signs that could indicate an unsuitable investment.
+A focus on quick exits, copy-cat business models, weak unit economics, and a lack of transparency with investors are all warning signs that could indicate an unsuitable investment.

 Here are some red flags that investors are on the lookout for when considering funding a startup: